FuturePortal/CIMonitor/docs/index.md

 Attach a traffic light or run marbles when a deployment is successful.
 The sky is the limit!
 Check out all available modules.

+The time that deployments were scary is over, lets make them FUN!

 # Development